The Statute of the European Industrial Pharmacists Group

 Internal rules shall be drafted by the Bureau and put to a vote by the General Assembly.
 These rules are intended to settle various points not covered by the present Statutes.

-The present Statutes were approved at the Extraordinary General Meeting in Lisbon dated 6th May 2012.
+The present Statutes were approved at the Extraordinary General Meeting in Lisbon dated 6th May 2012, and amended by Extraordinary General Meeting held on the 29th March 2021.